Skip to content ↓

 Implementation

 At Eling, children will be taught skills progressively from nursery, up until they leave our school.
-Constant assessment will allow misconceptions to be addressed and for learning journeys to be clear will be evidenced through book journeys, pupil conferencing, moderation and planning.
+Constant assessment will allow misconceptions to be addressed and for learning journeys to be clear.
+This will be evidenced through book journeys, pupil conferencing, moderation and planning.

 Reading